 \section{Summary and conclusions}

 We present the detection of the highest-redshift Lyman continuum emitter to date, \objname, at $z=\redshift$.
-This redshift is confirmed by a high-confidence \lya line in extremely deep, 140h MUSE spectroscopy. \objname has LyC flux measurement in HST's F435W filter of \fluxsigma.
+This redshift is confirmed by a high-confidence \lya line in extremely deep, 140h MUSE spectroscopy.
 We apply all available tracers established by studies at low redshift and conclude the following about the nature of \objname:

-\begin{itemize} \item Our SED fitting with \cg and two different stellar population models, BC03 \citep{Bruzual2003stellar_pops} and BPASS \citep{Eldridge2017} (Fig.~\ref{fig:SEDfit}), suggests a very recent and vigorous burst of star formation, with numerous stellar models predicting a very low $L_{1500}/L_{\mathrm{LyC}}$ ratio at these young ages.
-This would mean that \objname's observed escape fraction is not in tension with models of IGM transmission at $z=4.44$. \item \objname's \lya EW is low (Fig.~\ref{fig:Lya_EW}), when compared to both low and high-redshift results from the literature.
-However this may be explained by \objname's very high escape fraction.
+\begin{itemize} \item Our SED fitting with \cg and two different stellar population models (Fig.~\ref{fig:SEDfit}) suggests a very recent and vigorous burst of star formation, with numerous stellar models predicting a very low $L_{1500}/L_{\mathrm{LyC}}$ ratio at these young ages.
+This would mean that \objname's observed escape fraction is not in tension with models of IGM transmission at $z=4.44$. \item \objname's \lya EW is low (Fig.~\ref{fig:Lya_EW}) in comparison to both low and high-redshift studies from the literature.
+However, this may be explained by \objname's very high escape fraction.
 When \fesc is very high, nebular emission, including \lya, is expected to decrease as ionizing photons are escaping rather than being absorbed and re-emitted as \lya.